 At December 31, 2016, the Company's sales backlog included 498 theater systems, consisting of 143 systems under sales arrangements and 355 theater systems under joint revenue sharing arrangements.
-The Company lists signed contracts for theater systems for which revenue has not been recognized as sales backlog prior to the time of revenue recognized as revenue in the future and includes initial fees along with the present value of fixed minimum ongoing fees due over the term, but excludes contingent fees in excess of fixed minimum ongoing fees that might be received in the future and maintenance and extended warranty fees.
+The Company lists signed contracts for theater systems for which revenue has not been recognized as sales backlog prior to the time of revenue recognition.
+The total value of the sales backlog represents all signed theater system sale or lease agreements that are expected to be recognized as revenue in the future and includes initial fees along with the present value of fixed minimum ongoing fees due over the term, but excludes contingent fees in excess of fixed minimum ongoing fees that might be received in the future and maintenance and extended warranty fees.

 Notwithstanding the legal obligation to do so, not all of the Company's customers with which it has signed contracts may accept delivery of theater systems that are included in the Company's backlog.
 This could adversely affect the Company's future revenues and cash flows.
 In addition, customers with theater system obligations in backlog sometimes request that the Company agree to modify or reduce such obligations, which the Company has agreed to in the past under certain circumstances.
 Customer requested delays in the installation of theater systems in backlog remain a recurring and unpredictable part of the Company's business.